 “One of the lessons your management has learned – and, unfortunately, sometimes re-learned – is the importance of being in businesses where tailwinds prevail rather than headwinds.”

-Therefore, an investor should choose companies which operate in industries facing favorable prospects.
+Therefore, an investor should choose companies which operate in industries facing favourable prospects.

 Warren is not opposed to investing in good companies in no-growth industries.
 He appreciates his investments in See’s Candies, a confectionery store, which showed great business growth despite no growth in its industry.